 A bridle rigged fish is free to move around naturally and the hook is also unencumbered and free to hook your target more effectively.

-This usually results in an ineffective bait that doesn’t troll very well.
-The key to doing it successfully is having everything ready to go well before a bait is scooped up from the tank, and practising on a dead bait until you have the process down pat.
+The key to bridle rigging a bait successfully is having everything ready to go well before a bait is scooped up from the tank, and practising on a dead bait until you have the process down pat.
 We want more speed, but less haste.

 Bridles can be made from waxed thread or rubber bands, but Dacron is hard to beat.
 Pre-tie a dozen or so and have them attached to a suitable hook so no time is wasted when you’re ready to deploy a bait.

 This rig will work on kahawai, koheru, yellowtail, slimy mackerel and tuna, with larger baits naturally requiring longer, stronger bridles, larger hooks and heavier leaders.

 - Leader and circle hook, with bridle attached, of a size to suit the bait